bobzinx/http-spider/README.md

 ### Modify the User-Agent

-If you want to customize the **User-Agent** of the crawler, modify the `HEADERS` variable in the script:
+If you want to customize the **User-Agent** of the spider, modify the `HEADERS` variable in the script:

 ```python
 HEADERS = {